-Planning a wedding can be an exciting yet overwhelming experience, especially when you have a budget to consider.
-However, with careful planning and resourcefulness, it is entirely possible to create a memorable wedding for 150 guests budget in Kenya without breaking the bank.
+Planning a wedding can be both exciting and overwhelming, especially when managing a 150 guests budget in Kenya.
+But with careful planning and smart choices, it’s entirely possible to host a beautiful and memorable wedding without overspending.

 Let us explore the components and costs of a cheap wedding in Kenya, helping couples plan their special day on a limited budget.